skip to main content

 FAQs

 • What is medical billing and coding?
 Medical billing and coding involves inputting and/or retrieving codes used to identify a patient’s diagnoses, tests, procedures performed, and treatments.
 It also involves submitting insurance claims to a patient’s health insurance company to obtain reimbursement for the healthcare provider.
+Watch this short video to learn more: What is Medical Billing and Coding?

 • Do you have to take classes to work in medical billing and coding?
 Whether you need a diploma or degree is dictated by the healthcare organization in which you work.
-While some only require a high school diploma, others might require a certain level of postsecondary education or training.
+While some only require a high school diploma, others might require postsecondary education or training.
 Even if classes aren’t required, you may benefit from learning more about how to perform medical billing and coding functions.

 Request Information